Onboard your company to Slack

 💡 The collection of knowledge built over time in your organization’s message archives is a major benefit of Slack.
 The more message history you can retain the better!

 You can decide who has permission to manage apps and internal integrations from the Manage section of the App Directory.

-💡 Customizing your Slack team with apps that your teammates use to get work done drives productivity.
-Be sure to give the right people on your team access to install apps and custom integrations.
+💡 Customizing your Slack workspace with apps that your members use to get work done drives productivity.
+Be sure to give the right people access to install apps and custom integrations.

-With Compliance Exports turned on, Team Owners can export a complete record of your team’s message history to comply with legal and regulatory policies required by your industry.
+With Compliance Exports turned on, Workspace Owners can export a complete record of your team’s message history to comply with legal and regulatory policies required by your industry.

 Compliance Exports can be scheduled at regular intervals, on a one-off basis, or sent to a supported third-party message archiving vendor.
 Visit my.slack.com/services/export to turn on Compliance Exports.

 Step 5 — Create channel naming guide

 Having a guide for naming channels makes it easier for people to discover and join the channels that are relevant to them.
 Thinking ahead about a strategy will help your workspace be more successful — are some helpful tips: